 Despite its title, this $30 book is neither about the history of men’s fashion nor about what the well dressed man is wearing.
 Instead, Nicholas Storey, an English barrister now residing in Brazil, presents his views on the matter of traditional men’s clothing in 182 pages.
 In his defense, the publisher chose the title with complete disregard for the author’s suggestions.

-At first glance, it seems to be written from a distinctly British point of view: First, there are shopping tips listed in almost every chapter, however the vast majority of the recommended (top shelf and top money) stores are based in or around London, which limits the average reader’s benefit.
-Second, the author emphasizes traditional British rules, such as: ‘strictly wear dark suits and dark suits in town – never tweed of brown or suede shoes unless you are merely passing through’ or ‘only wear dark hats in town and never straw, palm, tweed or caps.’
-Third, he claims the only strictly correct shoe for white tie is evening pumps – while a plain black patent oxford shoe has always been considered to be perfectly correct for white tie in the US and Germany.
-Fourth, almost all the citations are British; there are repeated references to the various royals of the 20th century; anecdotes involve British figures like Lord Nelson; and proper Court dress is discussed.
+At first glance, it seems to be written from a distinctly British point of view.
+Firstly, there are shopping tips listed in almost every chapter, however, the vast majority of the recommended (top shelf and top money) stores based in or around London, which limits the average reader’s benefit.
+Secondly, the author emphasizes traditional British rules, such as: ‘strictly wear dark suits and dark suits in town – never tweed of brown or suede shoes unless you are merely passing through’ or ‘only wear dark hats in town and never straw, palm, tweed or caps.’
+Thirdly, he claims the only strictly correct shoe for white tie is evening pumps, while a plain black patent oxford shoe has always been considered to be perfectly correct for white tie in the US and Germany.
+Finally, almost all the citations are British.
+There are repeated references to the various royals of the 20th century; anecdotes involve British figures like Lord Nelson, and proper Court dress is discussed.

 Unfortunately, the selection of pictures throughout the book was rather disappointing in my opinion.
 Not only were they not printed in color, they were sometimes too well known or of inferior quality to be of interest.

-Altogether, for the sartorially inclined, this book suits one with a profound knowledge of the subject; under no circumstances is it a guide for the beginner or a historical reference.
+Altogether, for the sartorially inclined, this book suits one with a profound knowledge of the subject, though under no circumstances is it a guide for the beginner or a historical reference.

 HISTORY OF MEN’S FASHION: What the Well Dressed Man is Wearing